Home

 Private collection

-Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 84
+Provenance: Moffett/Berson/Caillebotte Catalogue Raisonné Wildenstein No. 84/Newspaper reports from 1879

 No. 28 - Vallée de l'Yerres.
 (Pastel.)